The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

-Based on current data and forecast models, the Climate Prediction Center (CPC) the ENSO alert system is currently set to “Not Active”.
-ENSO-neutral conditions are currently present, with sea surface temperatures (SST) near- to above-average across most of the central and east-central Pacific Ocean.
-ENSO-neutral conditions are favored to persist through into the winter.
-The CPC seasonal outlook favors above-normal temperatures for Florida through October 2017.
+Based on current data and forecast models, the Climate Prediction Center (CPC) the ENSO Alert System is set at a La Niña Advisory.
+La Niña conditions are present, with below-average sea surface temperatures in the central and east-central Pacific Ocean.
+There is approximately a 55% chance that La Niña conditions will continue through the Northern Hemisphere winter 2016-2017, gradually weakening through spring 2017.
+The CPC seasonal forecast favors above normal temperatures and below normal precipitation across Florida for the winter of 2016-2017.

 Prepared by Lydia Stefanova, Daniel J. Brouillette, and David F. Zierden.